EDWARD W. WOOD, JR.

 Marked by Grace: Stories of Compassion on the WWII Battlefield is a 26-minute 40-second documentary short of extraordinary moments of heartwarming humanity in the midst of war’s cruelty and carnage.

-First inspired by hearing two stories of compassion between enemies during WWII, I began my passionate pursuit of developing a powerful short film that shines light on this hidden aspect of WWII.
+First inspired by hearing two stories of compassion between enemies during WWII in the 1990s, Producer/Director Stephanie Manesis began her passionate pursuit of developing a powerful short film that shines light on this hidden aspect of WWII.
 These compassionate acts speak to the human spirit that exists in all mankind, even when thrust into the most horrific of circumstances.

 Six World War II veterans and three WWII experts weigh in on these little known stories of compassion that take the viewer on unexpected emotional journeys as veterans recount unique compassionate acts during wartime, some that irrevocably changed their lives.

 Growing up in a world where “thou shalt not kill” is taught, but where “kill or be killed” is ingrained during military training, this moving film exposes raw human compassion shown in the most unlikely situations.